 This means that the eSports players could be passing off as simply exceptionally talented players, when in fact they’re using devices, hacks or cheats.
 The disappointing thing about this is that a “once in a generation player” has their legitimacy questioned before they’re established as an eSports great: there’s almost always questions being asked whenever a player performs well above expectations on the circuit benchmark.

-There are a number of anti-cheat software and other tangible countermeasures to stop eSports cheating, and usually it comes down to the game developers themselves to ensure their game is immune from third-party and custom-made hacks and the like.
-Not all games utilise this method of anti-cheat software, however.
+There are a number of anti-cheat software and other tangible countermeasures to stop eSports players from cheating, and usually it comes down to the game developers themselves to ensure their game is immune from third-party and custom-made hacks and the like.
+Not all games utilise this method of anti-cheat software.
 Being such an important aspect of the eSports scene, there’s definitely an active component looking to battle cheating head-on.
 Let’s take a look at how cheating is being tackled in eSports.

 If you’ve ever watched a Counter-Strike eSports match or random stream on Twitch, chances are you’ve seen viewers swarm the chat with accusations of a player violating Valve’s Anti-Cheat system.
 Using the acronym “VAC”, this generally happens whenever a player pulls off an unbelievable headshot or kill.
 As you can see, cheating undermines the legitimacy of eSports, to the point where a skilled player can’t even be taken seriously.
 Thankfully, VAC acts as an extremely effective measure of a player’s legitimacy, and the consequences are severe.
 The only problem is that it only polices online matches, meaning professional LAN matches – a majority of eSports matches – aren’t managed by its rule.
 However, some eSports players at LAN events have still been caught out, as they’ve used cheat software through Steam’s client software.
 Steam, which is Valve’s digital distribution store, hosts countless PC games and other software.
 An eSports player can log into their Steam account, connect the cheating software to their device, and then play in the LAN event while also connected to the internet.
 Back in 2014, three players from teams Titan, Team Alternate, and Epsilon were caught by the VAC for activating cheating software while competing in a LAN CS:GO tournament.